OpenChemistry/tomviz/STYLE.md

-Please follow these code style guidelines when developing for tomviz.
+This project is developed primarily in C++ and Python.
+Please follow these code style guidelines when contributing code to our project.

 * Alphabetize includes

 * Use #include "xxx" for local includes, #include <xxx> for external includes.

-* Do not add comment separators before function definitions as are often seen in VTK and ParaView.
+* Do not add comment separators before function definitions.

-* Split long lines to avoid going over 80 characters per line.
+* Split long when reasonable lines to avoid going over 80 characters per line.

 * Add a space after the commas in parameter lists, e.g., function(a, b, c), not function(a,b,c)